zinccat/PromptSafe/README.md

 # PromptSafe
-Save your precious prompt from leaking with minimum cost.
+Save your precious prompt from leaking with minimal cost.

 Usage: